jinseobhong/learn.MySQL/md/sql/select/between.md

+# Between
-# Values ​​between A and B
+- Values ​​between A and B
 - between A and B
 - Exception occurs if B is greater than A
 <pre>